ArandomPerson1211/MC-server-status/README.md

 I'm working on a simple Minecraft Server Status (MCSS) Python project that supports both Java and Bedrock servers.

-To get started, you will need to install the necessary dependencies this can be easily done using pip.
+To get started, you will need to install the necessary dependencies.
+This can be easily done using pip.

 For example:
 ```zsh